jonseymour/sudoku/README.md

 is the only solution.
 We do this by rejecting the speculatively asserted cell/value pair in a new clone of the puzzle taken prior to the speculative fork.
-If this does not produce a contradiction, then the speculatively determined solution is not unique and therefore the puzzle does not have a unique completion.
+If this does not produce a contradiction, then the speculatively determined solution is not unique and therefore the original puzzle does not have a unique completion.

 #BUILDING
 Install the golang tool chain for your host, then run: